 With the exception of the front panel microprocessor, all digital circuits, analog-to-digital converters (ADC) and digital-to-analog converters (DAC) in the dc power supply are located on the A2 Interface board.
-Control signals between the A2 interface board and the A1 main board are either analog or level signals.
+All control signals between the A2 interface board and the A1 main board are either analog or digital level signals.